ETKoenig/Fall23-Homework-1/README.md

 Your name is George P Burdell, and you are 94.5833 years old!
 ```
 ### [IO with files](https://cplusplus.com/doc/tutorial/files/) We want to keep a record of who has used our program (for posterity's sake!).
 (5 pts)
 - To do this, we will keep a record of all users' names and decimal ages in a file called `history.txt`.
-This file will be maintained in teh local directory
+This file will be maintained in the local directory
 >**Note**
-> You will wabt to append data!
+> You will want to append data!
 - Each line should be formatted `[name]:[decimalAge]`